skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 If you have bought a brand new Skywallet and wish to restore the backup of another Skywallet then you can utilize the "Restore Backup" feature available with your Skywallet.

-In order to restore your coins, you only need Seed of another Skywallet.
+In order to restore your coins, you only need Seed of the other Skywallet.

 ***A Seed is a combination of 12 or 24 words which serves as the key to access your Skywallet.***